Purchase the Day Trips Around Rochester book on Amazon

 Genesee Valley Park

-Rochester’s thriving manufacturing and trade industry earned it the nickname “Young Lion of the West” for its explosive growth, followed by “The Flour City” for its abundance of flour mills along the Genesee River.
-The historic aqueduct, rebuilt in 1842, now serves as a bridge for Broad Street over the Genesee River.
+The city’s thriving manufacturing and trade industry earned it the nickname “Young Lion of the West” for its explosive growth, followed by “The Flour City” for its abundance of flour mills along the Genesee River.
+The historic aqueduct, rebuilt in 1842, now serves as the Broad Street bridge spanning the Genesee River.
 In 1918, the state redirected the canal to run along the city’s southern border through Genesee Valley Park.
-Monroe County

 Henpeck Park Greece